 Hydrogenated/trans fats and processed foods should also be avoided as they are inflammatory to our system and won’t help if you are trying to look after yourself.
 Wholefoods, plenty of fibre, Omega-3 and a good dose of vitamins from a range of foods is the way to go.

 Cortisol is a hormone that is produced by our adrenal glands.
-It’s the body’s main stress hormone and works to control mood, motivation, and fear.
+It’s the body’s main stress hormone.
 Many clinical studies have found that levels of cortisol rise in some menopausal women and could be related to broken sleep patterns and night sweats.

 To put you in the picture, Cortisol plays a role in many things the body does, including: